hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 - **Inserting Special characters:**

     Some characters (underscore, hash) have special meanings in the Markdown syntax.
 If you want to use these special characters in a text, you have to _escape_ them.
-The way to escape a special charcater is to add a backslach before it, for example: I do not want \_italic text\_ here.
+The way to escape a special charcater is to add a backslash (\\) before it, for example: I do not want \\\_italic text\\\_ here.

 -   **Inserting List items/sub-list items:**
     To deal with item list, it is recommended to toggle to **Markdown** mode in the editor and use the syntax below for creating item lists and sub-item lists: